sara-nl/clouddocs/gpu-attach.markdown

 > **NOTE:**
 >
-> Before proceeding, make sure that your OS image is on the `gpu_images_ssd` datastore and possible extra images are on the `ceph` datastore.
+> Before proceeding, make sure that your OS image is on the `images_ssd_gpu` datastore and possible extra images are on the `ceph` datastore.

 To attach a GPU device to your VM, either create a new template or edit an existing template as described [on this page](customize-your-vm).
 Then: